 This post may contain affiliate links.
 Read my disclosure policy.

-Banana Pancake Recipe Video:
+Banana Pancake Ingredients

-The key to making great banana pancakes is in using overripe bananas.
-Just like with making Banana Bread, the more overripe, the sweeter your recipe will be.
-Check out our post on how to ripen bananas faster.
+The key to making great banana pancakes is in using overripe bananas (yes, browner the better), because just like with making Banana Bread, the more overripe, the sweeter your pancake will be.

-- Bananas – 2 medium bananas should be about 1 cup mashed
+- Bananas – 2 medium bananas should be about 1 cup mashed.
+If you have yellow bananas, check out my post on how to ripen bananas faster.

-- Dry ingredients – (basic pantry staples) all-purpose flour, only 1 Tablespoon sugar, baking soda, and salt.
+- Dry ingredients – (basic pantry staples) all-purpose flour, sugar, baking soda, and salt.
+You can omit the sugar if desired.

 - Buttermilk – activates the baking soda and adds a hint of tangy flavor.
+Check substitutes below.

 - Eggs – these can be cold, right out of the fridge